epixjava/op1REpackerGUI/README.md

 1. pip3 install pipreqs (Or however you manage your packages)

-2.in the main folder for op1REpacker open a terminal window and run
+2. In the main folder for op1REpacker open a terminal window and run

   pip install -r requirements.txt

-3. Test by running python3 main.py in the same terminal window. op1REpacker should start
+3. Test by running python3 main.py in the same terminal window.

+op1REpacker should start

 # OP-1 REpacker